NathanelMa/InvoiceApp/README.md

 # **Invoice Manager Application**

 ## **Overview**
-This project was developed as part of the final assignment in the Computer Science degree program at **Tel-Hai Academic College**.
+This project was developed as part of an assignment in the Computer Science degree program at Tel-Hai Academic College.
 The application serves anyone interested in managing invoices, allowing users to:
 - Edit, add, and review invoices.
 - Search invoices by invoice number or date.
 - Sort search results for better organization.